-If they are missing any one of these, you walk.
+If they are missing any one of these, you should walk.

-But invariably there will be parents will sit down these people run their credit card these people, realizing too late that they’re not getting what they thought they were going to get and I get a lot of refugees from these people.
+But invariably there will be parents who sit down with these people, run their credit card, realizing too late that they’re not getting what they thought they were going to get and I get a lot of refugees from these people.

 “What can we do now, Dr. Beasley?”

 I don’t know.
 We can try to salvage this.
 Sadly, this happens all the time.

 $6 Billion Industry